alicebob/streamxlsx/README.md

 ## status

 "seems to work".
-The files have been tested with: gnumeric, Goog spreadsheets, online office 365 Excel, offline Excel, Numbers, Emacs.
+The files have been tested with: gnumeric, Goog spreadsheets, online office 365 Excel, offline Excel, Numbers, Emacs, LibreOffice Calc.

 ## see also